camillemaulion05/qr-bar-generator/README.md

 # QR and Barcode Generator API Integration

-This project allows you to generate QR codes and various types of barcodes, upload them as images, and send them via a PUT API request to an external server.
+This project provides functionality for generating QR codes and various types of barcodes, saving them as image files, uploading them to an API using form data, and updating records in a table with the uploaded file's information.

-The app uses environment variables to store API credentials and other configuration settings, allowing for a more flexible and secure deployment.
+## Features:

+1. **QR Code Generation**: Generate QR codes with customizable error correction levels and versions.
+2. **Barcode Generation**: Generate barcodes of various types such as Code128, EAN13, UPC, Code39, ITF, and Codabar.
+3. **File Upload to API**: Upload generated files (QR codes or barcodes) to a specified API endpoint, attaching the file to a record.
+4. **Record Update**: Update the record in a table with the URL of the uploaded file and a response message.

 ## Prerequisites